grz0zrg/pynut/README.md

 This is a generic **minimalist build system**, this was made to write web. app. without hassles.

-This is a simplified port of [nut](https://github.com/grz0zrg/nut), a more advanced build system made with the Anubis language.
+Simplified port of [nut](https://github.com/grz0zrg/nut), a more advanced build system made with the Anubis language.

-It is basically a simple pre-processor which is capable of concatenating files with an include directive pattern (not recursively) then execute programs to produce a production file like minification, optimizer etc.
+Basically a simple pre-processor which is capable of concatenating files with an include directive pattern (not recursive) then execute programs to produce a production file like minification, optimizer etc.

 This build system has no live check & "build on file change" features unlike Nut but you can add thoses easily under Linux or similar systems with inotify tool.